gcallah/work/chaps/bacon.md

 workings of nature in such a way that mankind's original power over nature can be regained.

-## The Fall of Man and the Increase of Labour
+**The Fall of Man and the Increase of Labour**

-Bacon's understanding of the Fall frames his scientific and political project, explaining why it is necessary and the way in which it can offer meaningful solutions.
-To see how, we must begin with his allusions to divine creation, the Fall, and the Sabbath rest.
+Bacon's understanding of the fall frames his scientific and political project, explaining why it is necessary and the way in which it can offer meaningful solutions.
+To see how, we must begin with his allusions to divine creation, the fall, and the Sabbath rest.
 He ends his preface to [The Great Instauration]{.underline} with a prayer that, among other things, men may "extract\...from knowledge the poison infused by the serpent."[^11] He explains: knowledge itself was not the problem, but